notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 In the settings screen click on **Default profile** dropdown, select **Git Bash** and save it.
 ![Making Git Bash Default Terminal in Windows Settings](../2021-11-04-expo-development-environment-setup-for-first-react-native-project-windows/git_bash_default_settings.png)

-After that, re-open the terminal and it should open Git Bash now.
+After that, re-open the terminal, and it should open Git Bash now.

 Last but not least, let's test if Git is installed correctly.
 In the terminal write `git --version`, which should display the version of Git that is installed.
 If it did, then you have installed Git successfully.
 ![Checking Git Version in the Terminal](../2021-11-04-expo-development-environment-setup-for-first-react-native-project-windows/git_version.png)

 ## Installing NodeJS

-NodeJS is an open-source Javascript runtime environment that will help us run React Native applications.
+NodeJS is an open-source JavaScript runtime environment that will help us run React Native applications.
 It also comes with npm which is a package manager that helps to install various packages in our applications.

 To download NodeJS go to their [website](https://nodejs.org/en/) and select the LTS (long term support) version.